 evading the traffic signal.

-The large, green bag clung to the lean boy, like a fatso on a speedy mission, swaying to the temporal needs.
+The large, green bag clung to the lean boy, like a fatso on a speedy mission, swaying a bit, adjusting to the zig-zag motion.

 Yes.
 Jesus taught us to pray for our daily bread.

-Little would have Christ guessed that someday an app will let the human choose from the bread and wine list, delivered by a young boy, swifter than Elijah’s crow.
+Little would have Christ guessed that someday an app will let the human choose from the bread ‘n wine list, delivered by a young boy, swifter than Elijah’s crow,

-I prayed not for the bread, but for the boy, as the signal turned green.
+I prayed not for the bread, but for the boy: